 4. What is a payment gateway?

-Think of payment gateway as an interface working on top of a merchant account.
+Think of a payment gateway is an interface working on top of a merchant account.
 It securely collects all the transaction details then passes them to your payment processor or acquiring bank.

 When your customers make an online payment, they do not interact with your merchant account, but the payment gateway.
 In simple words, a payment gateway handles: